 There are scenarios where a parent may make a minor error on a child's birth certificate, such as mistakes in the spelling of the child's first, middle, or last name.
 I have met some people who believe that even with these minor changes, there would need to be a court order fixing those mistakes.

 However, this belief is not valid.
-These minor changes can be corrected through a birth certificate amendment.
-This can be done by filling out form VS-170 and mailing it to the Texas Department of State Health Services (DSHS).
+You can correct minor changes on a birth certificate by amending it.
+Fill out form VS-170 and mail it to the Texas Department of State Health Services (DSHS).

 This form and the methods to mail it in can be found on the DSHS website itself.
 They offer a free downloadable PDF form for both birth and death certificate amendments.
 If you have more questions regarding these minor amendments, you can visit the DSHS website at https://www.dshs.texas.gov/vs/reqproc/amendment.shtm.